jrocia/AppScanPresence-Dockerfile/README.md

 # AppScanPresence-Dockerfile
-  Bringing Appscan Presence to run inside container.
+Appscan Presence to run inside container.

 If you need to run AppScan Presence inside a container, here the Dockerfile recipe.
 Fill the 3 ENV (APIKEYID, APIKEYSECRET and PRESENCEID) and build it.